johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 This guide is a suggested process for building sites using Bodiless.

-The are two use cases for building sites.
+There are two use cases for building sites.
-* A brand new site build with new assets (Typography, Design & Copy Deck).
+* A brand new site build with new assets (typography, design & copy deck).
 * Rebuild of an existing site on the Bodiless platform

 In either case, the process is generally the same.
 In the rebuild of an existing